Filming Your Child's Meltdown: The Hidden Message and Its Impact

 Why Filming Can Be Harmful

 Recording your child during a meltdown can seem like a way to document behavior for future reference, but experts caution against it.
 Psychologist Dr. Supatra Tovar warns that this act sends a powerful message to children: their emotions aren't valued.
-During these intense moments, children need empathy and engagement, not a camera pointed at them.
-Filming can prevent parents from providing the necessary comfort and can make children feel their emotions are being trivialized.

 Understanding Children's Emotional Needs